 5. Be flexible.
 You may find that after a few months of letter of the week, your child suddenly recognizes every letter.
 Awesome!
 Don’t feel tied to this series.
 Pick and choose what (if any) activities you’d like to continue with.
 Even if you don’t continue Letter of the Week, your child will still benefit from listening to the many wonderful books I recommend in my alphabet book lists.
 You might also enjoy choosing some crafts and process art activities to do each week.
 And math activities certainly don’t need to be tied to a particular letter!

 6. Keep it fun.
-One way to keep your alphabet learning enjoyable is to include music.
-We love listening to Heidisongs’ alphabet songs for the car.
-Also remember that kids this age learn best through play.
+Remember that kids this age learn best through play.
 They don’t need fancy flash cards or loads of worksheets.
 They need a variety of activities to stimulate their brains and to reach them the way that they learn best.

 You know your children better than anyone.
 Choose the activities that your child needs — the ones that your child will love.
 I’ll provide a big set of ideas for each letter — not so you’ll do every one, but so that you have a lot to choose from when you pick what works best for your kids.